What Is the Difference Between an Acronym and an Initialism?

 • Nov 30, 2023

 Do you know the difference between an acronym and an initialism?
-Acronyms and initialisms are both types of abbreviations.
-Both terms refer to abbreviations made up of a set of capitalized letters (rather than a shortened word, e.g., Mrs.), but they have slightly different meanings.
-In this blog post, we take a closer look at the difference between acronyms and initialisms.
+They are both types of abbreviations, and both terms refer to shortened forms made up of a set of capitalized letters (rather than a shortened word, such as Dr.).
+However, they have different meanings and work in different ways.
+To help you nail down the details of these two terms, we’ll take a close look at the difference between acronyms and initialisms.

 What Are Acronyms and Initialisms?

-Acronyms and initialisms are both abbreviations that are formed by the first letter of each word in the phrase.
-But there are subtle differences between the two.
+Acronyms and initialisms are both abbreviations that are formed from the first letter of each word in a full phrase.
+But the key difference hinges on how the result is presented:

-Acronyms use the first letter of each word in the phrase that we pronounce as one word.
+• Acronyms are pronounced as one word.
 For example, we often shorten President of the United States to POTUS

 The table below gives some examples of both.